 - You can ‘defend’ the petition if part or the full amount claimed by HMRC is disputed.
 Often HMRC will estimate tax owed, especially if accounts have not been submitted to Companies House and the company is behind on its tax returns.

 If your company has been issued with a WUP, it is likely to be struggling financially.
 However, if you don’t wish to close down the company and walk away from it, there are rescue options available to you if your circumstances are appropriate.
-As experienced insolvency specialists, we can advise on this.

 If you have any ambitions to rescue the business, once a WUP has been issued you need to act with the utmost urgency.
 Once a WUP becomes a winding up order, it is generally too late to take action.